bchr73/bchr73/README.md

 ### Hi there 👋

+Welcome to my (mostly) zen garden.
+I enjoy automating the things in my life, and the pleasure of easy-to-use, tidy configs.
+Please have a look around.

 <!--
 **bchr73/bchr73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.